A yoga class for everyone

 Yoga is for every body - you don't need to be flexible!
 Everyone can benefit from regularly attending yoga classes.
 Yoga increases fitness, improves mobility, flexibility and general health, and helps reduce stress, frustration, and anxiety.
 It also helps develop the relationship between mind and body, promoting a feeling of inner peace.
 We welcome you to come along and give it a try!

-Classes are run in 10 week blocks during school terms.
+Group classes are run in 10 week blocks during school terms.
 It is $160 to book in for the whole term or you can book individual sessions for 16 per class.

 Yoga with Sirpa